BIOS9211 – Distribution Modelling

 - PhD students and master students at the MN faculty who have the course as part of the approved curriculum.

 - Other PhD students and visiting PhD students.

 - Students with admission to single courses on master’s level and exchange students

 Applicants are ranked by credits in each group; all applicants within 1st rank before applicants in 2nd etc. If admission is limited to a fixed number of participants, admission will be decided by drawing lots for students who are ranked equally

 The course does not provide technical training in geographical information systems (GIS).
 Knowledge of GIS and statistical software (R) will be an advantage.

-- 10 credits overlap with BIO9115 – Distribution modelling (continued)
+- 5 credits overlap with BIO4110 – Ecological GIS modelling (discontinued).

-- 10 credits overlap with BIOS5211 – Distribution modelling
+- 5 credits overlap with BIO9110 – Ecological GIS modelling (discontinued).

-Instruction will be provided in the form of lectures (30 hrs) and computer laboratory/ practical data laboratory exercises (30 hrs).
-The course includes a mandatory project report (80 hrs) providing the basis for the presentation and discussion at a mandatory final plenary presentation lasting 1-2 days (40 hrs).
 Attendance for all lectures and data laboratory exercises is required; although, a 20% absence for special circumstances is permitted.
-Attendance to the first lecture and the final plenary sessions is mandatory and non-negotiable.
+Attendance to the final plenary sessions is mandatory and non-negotiable.